kpwhri/dqt_api/README.md

 All of these variable labels will appear in the left-hand filter of the web app under their respective domain.
 Only the values which appear in the dataset will be shown.
 For example, if no one is deceased, only `Enrolled` and `Disenrolled` options for `Enrollment` will display.
 Real values will appear as ranges (and the range/step will be inferred from the data).

+Other notes:
+* Some rounding will be applied to all float values (to 1 decimal point)
+* Variable names (not labels) containing 'age' or 'yr' or 'year' will be rounded down to nearest 5 to reduce re-identifiability
+  * Since the filters are locked to a range (e.g., 0-5 not 0-0) and cannot be specified individually, this should have minimal impact on exploring a cohort
+  * To exclude this rounding, pass `--skip-rounding edu_yr age_bl` at runtime to `load_csv_pandas.csv`
+* Variable names (not labels) containing 'yrs' or 'years' will be rounded to nearest 1 (e.g., a float 18.1 -> 18 for 'followup_years')
+* Variable names (not labels) containing 'date' or 'dt' will be assumed to be dates and have their YEAR extracted and rounded to nearest 5 to reduce re-identifiability
+  * Since the filters are locked to a range (e.g., 0-5 not 0-0) and cannot be specified individually, this should have minimal impact on exploring a cohort
+  * To exclude this rounding, pass `--skip-rounding uni_dt death_date` at runtime to `load_csv_pandas.csv`

 This can be easily transformed into the `categorization-csv` file required by `load_csv_pandas.py` using:

 ```commandline